MonoGame/MonoGame/Documentation/articles/getting_started/3.8/1_creating_a_new_project_vsm.md

 You will need a copy of [Visual Studio for Mac](https://visualstudio.microsoft.com/vs/mac/) installed before installing MonoGame.

-If you also need the Content Pipeline tool to use a GUI to manage your content you will need to install the [.NET Core SDK from here](https://dotnet.microsoft.com/download), SDK Versions 3.1 and above.
+If you also need the MGCB Editor to use a GUI to manage your content you will need to install the [.NET Core SDK from here](https://dotnet.microsoft.com/download), SDK Versions 3.1 and above.

 ## Install MonoGame Templates